ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 ### 4.2 Open Challenge

 The Open Challenge requires the robot to complete three laps around the arena without touching the walls.
-The driving direction is randomised at the start, so relying on pre-programmed movements is not feasible
+The driving direction is randomized at the start, so relying on pre-programmed movements is not feasible

 <table>
   <tr>